mantik-ai/tutorials/demos/wine-quality-estimator/README.md

 ## Prerequisites

 You will need:
- - JUDOOR account and access to a compute project on JUWELS
+ - a JuDoor account and access to a compute project on JUWELS, and
- - Mantik AWS Cognito User (ask an admin to provide you with one)
+ - a Mantik AWS Cognito User (ask an admin to provide you with one).

-**Note:** In this demo it is assumed that the singularity image for execution is already present as `mlproject/wine-quality-executor.sif`.
+**Note:** In this demo it is assumed that the singularity image for execution is already present as `mlproject/wine-quality-executor.sif` or can be built locally.
 If you don't have singularity installed, ask an admin to provide you with the image.

 **Note 2:** In this demo we use singularity images since it was tested with